kgdunn/pid-book/least-squares-modelling/least-squares-exercises.rst

 		The residual standard error, or just standard error, :math:`S_E = \sqrt{\frac{2314.9}{296-2}} = 2.8` %CO\ :sub:`2`, which agrees with the value from R.

 	#.
-These residuals were normally distributed, as verified in the qq-plot:
+These residuals were normally distributed, as verified in the q-q plot:

 		.. image:: ../figures/least-squares/CO2-gas-furnace-residuals.png
 			:alt:	../figures/least-squares/CO2-gas-furnace-question.R